charuraghu01/Iov42_SauceDemo/README.md

 test strategy documentation in pdf.
 Saucedemo bug report in excel.

+Timelog approximately:  4 hours for automation coding.
+2 -3  hours for exploratory testing, bug reports, and documentation.

 Iov42_SauceDemo is a Cypress automation project designed for testing the frontend functionalities of the SauceDemo application.

 It includes: